I’m an internet linguist: I analyze the language of the internet, for the people of the internet.

 Please note that my surname is not spelled the way that spellcheck thinks it is.
 If you’re writing it anywhere official, like a nametag, a contract, or an article, please double check!
 Here are some longer notes on pronouncing and spelling my name.

 Want to interview me, or have me write, speak, or consult for you?
 Feel free to get in touch!
 Wondering what I’ve been up to lately?
-Check out the archives of my monthly email newsletter.
+Check out the archives of my email newsletter.
 Looking to generally hang out?
-You’re most likely to find me on twitter.
+These days I’m mostly around on bluesky or instagram (RIP twitter).